 There are several ways that agencies receive money for their services.
 B2B payment types run the gamut across payors, but you may have already taken note of some of the payment types that enable faster receipt of payment.
 Travel agent commission payments have traditionally come in the form of check payments unless the agency is using a commission payment consolidation solution like Onyx’s Sure Pay that provides a broad range of payment options, including direct deposit.
 If you are not utilizing commission consolidation services, you can still benefit from the latest innovation that is changing the way that some agencies are paid.

 Virtual payment, in the form of virtual credit cards (VCCs), has been an essential part of travel payment for over a decade, traditionally used by agents as a form of payment for their client’s stay at a hotel, but recent innovation has allowed an entirely new way for travel agents to receive payments for their hotel commissions as well.
 Virtual credit cards hold a host of benefits for agencies that make them a much more efficient payment option for agencies.
 VCCs essentially remove the risk of losing a payment or having it be stolen or lost in the mail as can happen with traditional check payments.
-Virtual payment also cuts down the time necessary for bank processing on both ends to allow agencies to realize their payment faster than traditional methods like checks and wire payment making them a smart choice to increase cash flow and support travel agent money management.
+Virtual payment also cuts down the time necessary for bank processing on both ends to allow agencies to realize their payment faster than traditional methods like checks and wire payment making them a smart choice to increase cash flow and support travel agent commission money management.

 How Are You Managing Your Travel Agent Money?